LambdaConglomerate/x9115lam/review/REVIEW2.md

 ```
 `None` would be returned.

+The above isn't correct.
+If iadd was deleted the function just wouldn't do what you want it to do when you add to it with the += operator.
+Might not work at all, and if it did work it wouldn't do what you want.
+Take a look at some.py in the same folder, run it and then comment out iadd then run it again.

 2d.
 In English, explain what the above `Some` class  does.
 Use it in a loop
 to keep `Some` numbers in the series 0,1,2,...999.

 The `Some` class keeps a certain number of items in a list.
 After the list has been filled to capacity, adding a new item will replace a random item in the list.

+One thing to add here.
+If you add to the object and there isn't space, and the random test in the elif fails, then the object just isn't added and the += has no effect.